Stephen Boyd: 1960s

 It was around this time that Boyd began his interest in L. Ron Hubbard's Church of Scientology, which made him one of the first Hollywood stars to be involved in it.
 Boyd had always expressed an interest in esoteric religions.
 In an interview in August 1969 with the Detroit Free Press, Boyd explained that Scientology had helped him through the filming of Slaves, and that to him Scientology was "a process used to make you capable of learning.
 Scientology is nothing.
 It means only what you want it to.
 It is not a church you go to pray, but a church that you go to learn.
 It is no good unless you apply it.
 It is the application."
 Boyd apparently had been elevated to a Scientology Status of OT 6, a position above that of Clear.
 Boyd starred in and narrated a Scientology recruiting movie titled Freedom in 1970.
+Dolores Hart wrote her friendship with Boyd was hurt by his scientology.